 Remember that you'll have more photos taken on this day than most others in your life, and you don't want big, dark bags under your eyes.
 You're better off having your bachelorette party a few nights before your wedding so you can turn in early the night before.

 2 - Sacrificing comfort for glamour

 Yes, it's understood that the bride should be stunning, but don't be miserable, or the beautiful memories will be dulled by pain.
-Choose a dress that flatters your figure without being so tight or low-cut that you're constantly squirming.
+Choose a dress that flatters your figure without being so tight or low-cut that you're constantly squirming or adjusting something.
 Consider wearing flat shoes rather than high heels to make dancing a joyful experience rather than a painful one.

 3 - Not being prepared for the unexpected

 All kinds of things can happen at a wedding, from the flower girl taking off running toward the altar and tripping to the maid of honor or best man not showing up.
 Have a backup plan for everything so you can seamlessly move forward with your big day.

 - Have a fully stocked first aid kit on the premises.